rajangdavis/osvc_python/README.md

 # Configuration is as simple as importing the package
 # and entering in credentials

-from 'osc_python' import OSCPythonClient
+from 'osvc_python' import OSvCPythonClient

 # Configuration Client
-self.rn_client = OSCPythonClient(
+self.rn_client = OSvCPythonClient(
 		username=env('OSC_ADMIN'),
 		password=env('OSC_PASSWORD'),
 		interface=env('OSC_SITE')